We may earn commission from affiliate links →

 - Bring an old digital camera for the kids to use, preferably one you wouldn’t mind being broken, stolen, or forgotten.
 My oldest is six and a half, and we started handing him the camera around the time he turned five, but even my four-year-old is starting to take an interest in digitally recording our travels.
 I’ve been amazed at what my sons photograph.
 I love looking through their blurry .jpgs and seeing what fascinated them about Croatia.

 - Shop for snacks at local grocery stores.
 Familiarize yourself with the Croatian chain names such as Konzum, Billa, Lidl, Kaufland, etc. Be adventurous, and try new treats.
 Arm yourself with the excitement of new (hopefully) delicious and things, and whip out the goods when you’re stuck in traffic, at a border crossing, in line, or en route to your next adventure.
 Before we left, SJ translated a list of food and ingredient names for me to take some of the mystery out of what we were buying.
 You can download it here.

 - Familiarize your kids with the Croatian flag, and make a game out of who can spot the most flags each day.
-Winner gets to pick that day’s grocery store treat.
-Read up on this list of treats if you’re still hesitant.
+The winner gets to pick that day’s grocery store treat.
+Read up on this list of goodies if you’re still hesitant.
 I’ve personally tried and would recommend Dorina Riza, Domaćica, and Ki-Ki.
-For some pre-trip fun, SJ has a great Croatian flag coloring pages.
-My kids think the Croatian flag is totally awesome, and they still spot it every now and again here in Germany.
+For some pre-trip fun, SJ has great Croatian flag coloring pages.
+My kids think the Croatian flag is totally awesome, and they still spot it now and again here in Germany.

 For two other ideas and more hemming and hawing about kid-friendliness (but in Tuscany), click here.